-- Students will demonstrate skill in culinary methods and techniques, including culinary knowledge, and organization (mise en place). - Students will apply scientific knowledge and principles of nutrition, product knowledge, ingredient functionality, sanitation, and food safety. - Students will demonstrate strong teamwork and collaboration skills while exemplifying professionalism and leadership. - Students will apply basic management principles and practice service techniques and use of service equipment.
+- Students will demonstrate skill in culinary methods and techniques, including culinary knowledge, and organization (mise en place\). - Students will apply scientific knowledge and principles of nutrition, product knowledge, ingredient functionality, sanitation, and food safety. - Students will demonstrate strong teamwork and collaboration skills while exemplifying professionalism and leadership. - Students will apply basic management principles and practice service techniques and use of service equipment.

-Definition: Mise en Place a culinary process in which ingredients are prepared and organized (as in a restaurant kitchen) before cooking.
+\Definition: Mise en Place a culinary process in which ingredients are prepared and organized (as in a restaurant kitchen) before cooking.
 At the CIA this refers not only to equipment and ingredients but also to a state of mental preparedness and a way of life.

-Instructional Programs and Schedule While enrolled in the freshman and sophomore years, students will be assigned to small instructional groups.
-These groups of normally up to 20 students are scheduled for all laboratory courses, which integrate culinary theory and practice.
+Instructional Programs and Schedule While enrolled in the freshman and sophomore years, students will be assigned to small instructional groups which integrate culinary theory and practice.